karenmaya20/karenmaya20/README.md

 ## Starting 🚀

-_Conociendo un poco de todos los módulos de la carrera, interesada en servidores, en las bases de datos y la programación_
+_Knowing a little about all the modules of the degree, interested in servers, databases and programming_
 * Applying knowledge to something "real"

 ## Knowledge in: 🛠️

 * XCode / Swift (en proceso ...)
 * Visual Code / Js, Python
-* Bases de datos con MySQL
+* Database with MySQL
-* Un poco de servidores de la familia de DELL (poweredge R910, R940, R330)
+* Some servers DELL Family (poweredge R910, R940, R330)

-## Autora ✒️
+## Author ✒️

 * **Karen Maya Ramírez**
 _Pasante de Ingenería en computación por UNAM/FI_